abrovko/GarminPocketCasts/proxy/README.md

 16 bytes give a 22-character token, which every watch can.

 If the only watch you will ever set this up from has a roomy picker, use 32 bytes — it is strictly better and costs nothing.
-Just know the trade: **the token has to be typed on every watch that uses the proxy**, so a 43-character one locks out any watch with a 31-character picker, and the only symptom there is a 401.
+Just know the trade: **the token has to be entered on every watch that uses the proxy**, so a 43-character one locks out any watch with a 31-character picker, and the only symptom there is a 401.
 There is no way to find a device's cap except to try it.
 When in doubt, 16 bytes.

+Entering it is less painful than it sounds. **With your phone in range the picker opens a text field and a keyboard on the phone, so you paste rather than type** — nothing has to be spelled out on the watch itself.
+What the phone does not change is the limit: the cap belongs to the watch's picker and applies to pasted text exactly as it does to typed, which is why the length above still matters.

 **Write the token to a file with `WriteAllText`, not through a pipe.** Piping appends a line ending — CRLF on Windows — and the stored secret then fails every comparison with a 401 that